InformaticsMatters/nextflow-pcluster/README.md

     [...]
     Cluster deleted successfully.

+>   Be careful with this command - it does not ask "Are you sure?".

 >   We've noticed that tearing-down the cluster may not always be successful
     (observed October 2020) and manual intervention in the AWS CloudFormation console was required.
 It is always worth checking the AWS CloudFormation